 There are markets where renting with pets is easier than others.
 Those markets are San Francisco, Seattle, Denver, Oakland and Portland Out of all of these, San Francisco is the most pet friendly.

 Some facts about these markets are that cats are the most preferred pets to be accepted by landlords.
 On a national level, according to CNN, 20% of rentals accept cats, 18% accept small dogs and 4% accept large dogs.
-And those markets accepting pets are very selective.
+But none of them can tolerate with panting dogs hence find these calming tips to control your panting dogs as those markets accepting pets are very selective.

 “Just because a landlord explicitly says he or she will allow a pet, doesn’t mean that they will choose a tenant that has a pet,” Ralph McLaughlin, housing economist at Trulia said.
 “When all else is equal, a landlord will probably choose someone without a pet just because it minimizes the risk of damages.”